qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 powerful functionality: the |paintEffects| :guilabel:`Draw Effects` options, which adds paint effects for customizing the visualization of vector layers.

-The option is available in the :guilabel:`Layer Properties --> Symbology` dialog, under the :ref:`Layer rendering <layer_rendering>` group (applying to the whole layer) or in :ref:`symbol layer properties <symbol-selector>` (applying to corresponding features).
+The option is available in the :menuselection:`Layer Properties --> Symbology` dialog, under the :ref:`Layer rendering <layer_rendering>` group (applying to the whole layer) or in :ref:`symbol layer properties <symbol-selector>` (applying to corresponding features).
 You can combine both usage.

-Paint effects can be activated by checking the |checkbox| :guilabel:`Draw effects` option and clicking the |paintEffects| :sup:`Customize effects` button, that will open the :guilabel:`Effect Properties` Dialog (see figure_effects_source_).
+Paint effects can be activated by checking the |checkbox| :guilabel:`Draw effects` option and clicking the |paintEffects| :sup:`Customize effects` button.
+That will open the :guilabel:`Effect Properties` Dialog (see figure_effects_source_).
 The following effect types, with custom options are available:

-* **Source:** Draws the feature's original style according to the configuration of the layer's properties.
-The transparency of its style can be adjusted.
+* **Source**: Draws the feature's original style according to the configuration of the layer's properties.
+The :guilabel:`Opacity` of its style can be adjusted as well as the :ref:`Blend mode <blend-modes>` and :ref:`Draw mode <draw_modes>`.
+  These are common properties for all types of effects.

   .. _figure_effects_source: